feathersjs/docs/getting-started/user-management.md

 }
 ```

-After stopping (CTRL + C) and starting the server (`npm start`) again we can go to the signup page, sign up with a uername and password which will redirect us to the login page.
+After stopping (CTRL + C) and starting the server (`npm start`) again we can go to the signup page, sign up with an email and password which will redirect us to the login page.
 There we can log in with the information we used to sign up and will get redirected to `chat.html` which currently shows authentication success page with the JWT.

 ## Authorization

-Now that we have a user that we can use to authenticate we want to restrict the messages service only to authenticated users.
-We could have done that already in the service generator by answering yes when asked if we need authentication but we can also easily add it manually by changing `src/services/message/hooks/index.js` to:
+Now that we have a user that we can use to authenticate we want to restrict the Message service to only authenticated users.
+We could have done that already in the service generator by answering _yes_ when asked if we need authentication but we can also easily add it manually by changing `src/services/message/hooks/index.js` to:

 ```js
 'use strict';